Imagine this scenario:

 It is an assessment for a single person where they receive anonymous input from their direct reports, manager, peers, and other stakeholders.
 Additionally, they rate themselves – which provides an interesting measure to see if their assessment of their own leadership aligns with how others perceive him/her.
 In short, the leader gets a report with a 360-degree look of how others perceive them – which is a powerful coaching tool.

 I’ve coached leaders who have scored very low on the original assessment, and six months later they had dramatically increased their scores.
-Once a leader is aware of the specific behaviors that are impeding their success, they can modify their behaviors and improve relationships.
+Once a leader is aware of the specific behaviors that are impeding their success.
+They can modify their behaviors and improve relationships.
 It takes a combination of awareness, willingness, and analysis which is why working with a coach through the process increases the likelihood that they will have success.

 About the Author: Leigh Ann Rodgers, Founder of Better Teams and Forward, is an IAF Certified Professional Facilitator with 20 years of experience in the human development field.
 Leigh Ann is a skilled meeting facilitator, trainer, and coach working across the globe to help leaders cultivate teams that are happy and high-performing.

-2 Comments
+2 Responses

-Leigh Ann – please allow me to begin by thanking you for not striking me off your registers and generously sharing your team building insights with the non-responsive subscriber that I have been!
+1. Leigh Ann – please allow me to begin by thanking you for not striking me off your registers and generously sharing your team building insights with the non-responsive subscriber that I have been!
 You now have a disciple 🙂

 This particular one on 360° resonates as I prepare to journey with a very dynamic group of people that are coming together with the hopes of building a high performance team!